 VPC Overview

-VPC replaces on-premises networks.
-In on-premises environments, network equipment such as routers and switches, as well as servers, need to be directly configured and installed.
-This process involves a significant amount of time, from ordering equipment to installation and circuit leasing.
-Moreover, making changes to the initially configured network requires considerable manpower and time.
-VPC addresses these inconveniences.
+VPC replaces the network infrastructure of on-premises (on-premise: company-owned data centers or server rooms).
+When setting up an on-premises network, physical network devices such as routers and switches, as well as servers, need to be configured and installed.
+This process can take a lot of time, from ordering equipment to securing space and renting lines.
+Also, modifying the initially configured network requires a significant amount of time and resources.
+VPC solves these challenges.

-With VPC, you can easily create and control networks based on network virtualization technology.
-Within seconds, through a few clicks and keystrokes on the console, you can set up an environment equivalent to physically configuring network equipment in an on-premises environment.
+With VPC, users can easily create and control networks based on network virtualization technology.
+You can set up a network environment similar to configuring network equipment on-premises in just a few clicks.

-You can seamlessly connect your network with external networks as if they were one network.
-Hybrid configurations with on-premises environments via VPN or dedicated lines, collocation-based hybrid configurations where on-premises environments are relocated to Internet Data Centers (IDCs), and multi-cloud configurations with other clouds are all easily achievable.
+You can connect your network with external networks and use them as one unified network.
+A hybrid setup with an on-premises environment via VPN or dedicated line, co-location-based hybrid setups where on-premises environments are moved to Internet Data Centers (IDCs), and multi-cloud configurations with other clouds are easy to set up.

 Features